 Welcome to paradise!
 Who knew even the living could pay a visit?
-A voyage to Tahiti and French Polynesia is the stuff dreams are made of.
+A voyage to the Islands of Tahiti in French Polynesia is the stuff dreams are made of.
 Surprisingly, the islands are not only for luxury travelers and honeymooners – independent travelers have a world of opportunity to explore one of the most exotic places on earth.
 Sure, if you want to relax on the beach, there’s plenty of that.
 But if you’re looking for more, there are plenty of ways to get wet and work up a sweat.
 I spent three months visiting 11 islands, and here’s my list of the top things to do in French Polynesia.

-Heading off to French Polynesia?
-Guides to 11 islands await you, including sample itineraries and lots of travel tips & tricks.
+Heading to French Polynesia?
+In-depth island guides to all 5 archipelagos await you, including sample itineraries and essential travel tips & tricks.

 Island hopping in French Polynesia?
 There is one very essential rule of thumb that should be applied on every Air Tahiti domestic flight: grab a window seat!
 With no assigned seats, don’t miss out on aerial views of the dream islands.
 As if to tease you, the captain will usually swing the plane before the final approach for a quick tour of the island.
 As in gymnastics, it’s all about the landing.
-And in French Polynesia, it might be in the middle of a tiny islet floating in the lagoon or deep in a valley surrounded by jungle covered peaks.
+And in French Polynesia, it might be in the middle of a tiny islet floating in the lagoon or deep in a valley surrounded by jungle-covered peaks.
 The only question remains: should you sit on the right side or the left side?

-8. Immersing Yourself In Island Life
+8. Immerse Yourself In Island Life

 With a huge smile on their face and heavenly scented tiare flowers in their hair, friendly Tahitians will welcome you with open arms to their island and share with you the secret to their seemingly carefree lives.
-So stop on the side to buy some tropical fruit and do a bit of chit chatting, feel a part of the family by staying at a family operated pension, and grab a beer with your guide after a hike or lagoon tour.
+So stop on the side to buy some tropical fruit and do a bit of chit-chatting, feel a part of the family by staying at a family-operated pension, and grab a beer with your guide after a hike or lagoon tour.
 If there is one word you’ll pick up in French Polynesia, it will surely be ‘ia orana’.
 Tahitians never miss an opportunity to greet each other hello, and so will you after a couple of days in paradise.

-7. Roadtrippin’ Around The Islands
+7. Roadtrip Around The Islands

 On a world map, the islands of French Polynesia look like tiny grains of sand, surely small enough to be explored on foot – right?
 Wrong!
 Some of these islands are relatively small but actually quite huge.
 This can mean only one thing if freedom is what you’re ultimately after – hiring a car or a scooter and hitting the road.
 In Tahiti, explore the coastline of Tahiti Nui, before crossing over to its sleepy little sister – Tahiti Iti.
 In Moorea, drive around the beautiful twin bays that give this island its heart shape.
 In Huahine, stop at ancient temples on the roadside and find your own beach to kill a few hours.
 In Raiatea, have the southern part of the island all to yourself, and in the Marquesas – brush up on your off-road driving skills as you explore bay after bay of magnificent coastline.

-6. Practice Your Dancing Skills
+6. Practice Your Polynesian Skills

-For centuries before the arrival of television and internet, islanders had very little to do after sundown.
-Maybe that’s why when the first European explorers arrived, they met exotic looking people who just LOVED to dance and play with fire!
+For centuries before the arrival of television and the internet, islanders had very little to do after sundown.
+Maybe that’s why when the first European explorers arrived, they met exotic-looking people who just LOVED to dance and play with fire!
 With elaborate costumes, ladies shaking their hips like there’s no tomorrow, and men twisting their knees better than Elvis ever could – you just have to see (and take part) in Tahitian dancing!

 4. Hiking, hiking & hiking!

 Few are the days you actually remember in life, but I can guarantee you’ll vividly remember the days you spent exploring the pristine lagoons of French Polynesia.
 Almost completely separating the islands from the infinite South Pacific Ocean that pounds the coral reef just a short distance away, the lagoons create a unique world of their own.
 Join a lagoon tour and explore these giant swimming pools, complete with a delicious BBQ lunch on a dreamy motu at the edge of the reef.
-From the pink sand beaches of Fakarava to swimming with nurse sharks in Bora Bora, to sharing leftovers with stingrays in Maupiti – this is the stuff dreams are made of!
+From the pink sand beaches of Fakarava and Tikehau to swimming with nurse sharks in Bora Bora, to sharing leftovers with stingrays in Maupiti – this is the stuff dreams are made of!

-1. Finding The Perfect Beach
+1. Find The Perfect Beach